abadid/cmsc424-spring2018/project3/readme.md

 You will be **required** to write these functions:

-* **getMatchesFor(id):** Get the matches from the match table that include the person with the specified value for the id attribute
+* **getMatchesFor(id):** Get the matches from the match table that include the person with the specified value for the id attribute.
+Note that all matches this should return should be where id matches the id1 field in the match table only.

 * **At least these fields and getter methods:**